Ace1928/type_forge/docs/autoapi/type_forge/validators/composite/index.rst

    :param validators: List of validator functions that take a value and return a boolean

-   .. py:method:: __call__(value)

-      Make the validator callable directly.

-      :param value: The value to validate

-      :returns: Result of validate(value)

    .. py:method:: add_validator(validator)

       Add a new validator to the composite.